TRENT-OS/os_keystore/README.md

-# OS Key Store
+# OS Keystore

-## Dependencies

-The Key Store uses the crypto library.
-Furthermore it uses the file system and a storage backend.
+OS Keystore allows to store and load keys identified by memorable names.